 You need a partner, you'll dance with them the first time through and maybe get to see them again sometime later, and you join in what should become a large circle on the dancefloor.
 If you are dancing the 'man's role', you'll head to the inside of the circle and you are both facing anti-clockwise round the room.
-That fits, the 'man' has his lady on the right hand side as is the normal way of doing things and you are looking at the back of the heads of the couple in front of you...
+That fits, the 'man' has his 'lady' on the right hand side as is the normal way of doing things and everyone is looking at the back of the heads of the couple in front of them...

 You are not changing direction you are moving even through you've turned round.
 You continue with four steps backwards and you've found your partner's hand again....

 Now you can change direction and head back where you came...